wotakumoe/wotaku/software.md

     - Nice clean UI, has dark mode
     - Has all the standard functions, including recent history
     - Has long strip mode which is pretty smooth
-    - Has anilist tracket built in as well as controller support
+    - Has anilist tracking built in as well as controller support
     - Still at an early stage.
 - [**SumatraPDF**](https://www.sumatrapdfreader.org/free-pdf-reader) :ic-baseline-window:
     - Very simple program with all the standard features